Jerry Richardson Stadium: Structure and facilities

 Designed by Jenkins·Peer Architects and the DLR Group, the 25 acre facility is covered with UNC Charlotte's unique brick style, called "Morrocroft Special", from Hanson Brick.
 To better align with the rest of the Charlotte Research Institute Campus, which was laid out to match Tryon Street, the stadium is slightly off of the traditional north–south alignment of most American football stadiums.
 The 46150 sqft Judy W. Rose Football Center, named for the school's long-time athletic director, is located on the southeastern end of the facility.
 The center includes various academic and athletic amenities.
 The facility also includes 145000 sqft of practice fields with a Bermuda sod grass turf, which are connected by a 70 ft pedestrian bridge.

 The stadium is an under grade level horseshoe-shaped structure around a 97712 sqft playing surface, which is covered with artificial turf.
 The facility initially did not include floodlights, necessitating earlier kickoff times to avoid playing games at night until the 2015 season.
 The stands currently seat 15,314 with bleacher seats taking up 13,586.
 A 6636 sqft press box, named for donors Steve and Vicki Luquire, sits above the home side stands.
 A 70 × 30 ft scoreboard, which includes a 70 × 28 ft video screen, is located behind the south end zone.
 Two separate field-level video boards are 37.8 × 3.1 ft tall.
 Two identical statues by sculptor Jon Hair, titled "Go Long", are located in front of the Judy Rose Football Center in the south endzone and at the main entrance of the stadium along the north endzone.
 Both statues were made possible by Charlotte businessman and philanthropist Irwin "Ike" Belk, who has funded similar statues at the 49ers other sports venues, in addition to other works of art on campuses across the region.
 Brass plaques are mounted to the statues' brick pedestals with the names of the original FSL owners and others who contributed to the funding for construction of the facility.

-Home side seating is available with the purchase of a personal seat license fee for premium seating at games, which finances part of the stadium's construction.
+Home side seating is available with the purchase of a personal seat license fee for premium seating at games, which financed part of the stadium's construction.
 Fans can purchase up to four of approximately 5,500 licenses for seats between the 30-yard line and each end zone with a minimum $250 annual donation to the athletic department or between the 30-yard lines on either side of midfield for $1,500 each year, plus the cost of season tickets.
 Approximately 200 premium "White Gold Tier" seats, intended primarily for purchase by corporations, are also available for an undisclosed amount.
-As of January 2013, 600 seat licenses remained unsold.